When Strong Conviction Becomes a Cognitive Trap

 Contrarian Positions

-If the thesis cannot be falsified, it has likely become belief.
+If the thesis cannot be falsified under any condition, it has likely become belief rather than analysis.

 Limited Information Markets

-Small-cap and private markets often lack complete data.
+Small-cap and private markets often lack complete information.

-A six-month decline for a short-term trader may appear as bias.
+A six-month decline may appear irrational for a short-term trader.

-For a 10-year investor it may simply be normal volatility.
+For a long-term investor, the same decline may simply be volatility.

 The Pre-Mortem Test